How to Split Profit in a Partnership: A Guide for Small Businesses

-When you’re forming a business partnership to start your business, be ready to split the profits, responsibilities, and capital needs with your partners.
+When you’re forming a business partnership to start your business, having a partner can help share the responsibilities and capital needs (startup costs).
+But that also means you’ll need to share the profits with your new business partner.

-Here’s some information you’ll need to understand partnership profit calculation, equitable partner splits, and how to develop and record your profit-sharing strategy.
+Here are some of the basic essentials you’ll need to understand, from partnership profit calculation and equitable partner splits to how you’ll develop and record your profit-sharing strategy.

 What is profit?